Nutrition education helps reduce the risk for developing diabetes and its complications.

 IHS Division of Diabetes Treatment and Prevention

-- Diabetes Standards of Care & Clinical Practice Resources: Nutrition
+- Diabetes Standards of Care and Resources for Clinicians and Educators: Nutrition

 - Food Insecurity Assessment Tool and Resource List